Codeinwp/feedzy-rss-feeds/readme.txt

 * **Auto-Delete Old Posts:** Remove outdated or time-sensitive imports automatically after a set number of days.
 * **Fallback Image:** Assign a default image for feed items without images to maintain a consistent site layout.
 * **Import Item Count Control:** Decide how many feed items to fetch from each source every run.
+* **Import Batching:** Limit how many new items are processed in one cron request and optionally add a delay between items.
+On memory-restricted hosts, start with a batch size of 1–3 under General feed settings → Advanced.
+Developers can override these values with the `feedzy_import_batch_size` and `feedzy_import_item_delay_ms` filters.
 * **Scheduled Imports:** Run imports automatically on your preferred schedule with default options like hourly, daily, or weekly, or create custom cron schedules for complete flexibility.
 * **Custom Post Author:** Assign imported posts to a specific author profile.
 * **Post Excerpts and Custom Fields:** Map feed data to post excerpts or custom fields for richer content display.